sefffal/PairPlots.jl/README.md

 Remaining keyword arguments are forwarded to the main plot that holds the all of the subplots.
 For example, passing `size=(1000,1000)` sets the size of the overall figure not each individual subplot.

+#### MCMCChains
+`MCMCChains.MCMCChain` values can be passed directly to `corner`.
+In this case, the fields :iteration and :chain are filtered out automatically and all chains are concatenated.

 #### `histfunc`
 If you wish to calculate the histograms yourself, you can provide a callback function with two methods: one to calculate the 1D histograms along the diagonal, and another to calculate the 2D histograms.